A Large-Dimensional Analysis of ESPRIT DoA Estimation: Inconsistency and a Correction via RMT: Inconsistency of ESPRIT for Large Arrays

 for $\mathbf{a}, \mathbf{b} \in \CC^N$ of bounded norm, see for example \cite[Section~2.5]{couillet2022RMT4ML}.
 This thus provides access to (limits of) the diagonal entries of $\hat \bPhi_1$ and $\hat \bPhi_2$, but \emph{not} their off-diagonal entries.

-To resolve this technical challenge, we introduce the following bound on the eigenvalue difference between two (possibly non-Hermitian) matrices, using the products of their entries with indices forming a circle. \begin{Theorem}[Eigenvalue approximation between two matrices] For two matrices $\A, \B \in \CC^{K \times K}$, if for \emph{any} $m$-node cycle of indices $1\leq i_1 < \ldots < i_m \leq K$, the entries of $\A,\B$ satisfy, for some $\varepsilon \in (0,1)$ that
+To resolve this technical challenge, we introduce the following bound on the eigenvalue difference between two (possibly non-Hermitian) matrices, using the products of their entries with indices forming a circle. \begin{Theorem}[Eigenvalue approximation between two matrices] Let $\A, \B \in \CC^{K \times K}$ be two matrices, and assume that $\A$ has only simple eigenvalues.
+Further assume that for every $m$-cycle of indices $1 \le i_1 < \cdots < i_m \le K$, their entries satisfy, for some $\varepsilon \in(0,1)$,